suburbanpuma/nnsvs-spanish-support/README.md

 ## Dialect and Reference Allophones:
 These phonemes are here for reference and proper support.
 Most of these can be handled contextually, and you <ins><b>shouldn't</ins></b> use them.
-Not that they will blow up your model, but to save VRAM.
+Not that they will blow up your model, but not using them saves VRAM.

 | Phoneme | X-SAMPA | Explanation                           | Example               | Dialect                                               |
 |---------|---------|---------------------------------------|-----------------------|-------------------------------------------------------|